Mermaid: African folklore

 Mami Water (Lit.
 "Mother of the Water") are water spirits venerated in West, Central and southern Africa, and in the African diaspora in the Caribbean and parts of North, Central and South America.
 They are usually female, but are sometimes male.
 They are regarded as diabolical beings, and are often femme fatales, luring men to their deaths.
 The Persian word "پری دریایی" or "maneli" means "mermaid".

-In Zimbabwe mermaids are known as "njuzu".
-They are believed to be solitary and occupy one body of water.
-Individual njuzu may be benevolent or malicious.
-Angry njuzu may be blamed for unexpected misfortunes, such as bad weather or the sudden disappearance of people.
-Benevolent njuzu are thought to reside in peaceful lakes or rivers.
-If a person goes missing near such lakes or rivers, they may have been taken by the njuzu.
-To obtain the person's release, local elders will brew beer as a propitiatory offering, and ask the njuzu to return the person alive.
-Those seeking the person's release are not supposed to cry or shed tears.
-If the njuzu releases the person, they will become or be regarded as a n'anga, or traditional healer, with knowledge of herbs, medicinal plants, and cures.

-Examples from other cultures are the jengu of Cameroon.
+Among the Shona of Zimbabwe, njuzu are mermaid-like spirits.
+The jengu, also known as the "Itongo" (Sea Queen), of Cameroon is sometimes depicted as half woman and half fish.